-The waste streams must be disposed at suitable facilities designated as such by the RAK Waste Management Agency.
+Excavated soil, land-clearing debris and hazardous waste must be disposed at suitable facilities designated as such by the RAK Waste Management Agency.

 Construction waste should be segregated to comply with this article and to allow for recycling.
 The following steps are recommended to be undertaken: